CodebreakingAtCal/codebreaking-at-cal-website/about.md

 The Codebreaking at Cal DeCal is designed to provide an introduction to the field of cryptography.
 This course will focus on real-world examples to teach the mathematics and computer science behind the field.
 Students will develop both practical and theoretical skills to approach a wide variety of cryptographic challenges in the labs.

 ## Grading
 Grading will be done as follows: 40% Lecture, 60% Labs.
 Students must receive **70%** to pass (this equates to 10/14 lecture attendance and 8/13 labs).
 Further details may be found below.
+The course is worth 2 units, pass / no-pass.

+NOTE: We really don't want to NP anyone who puts in effort.
+Reach out to staff if you are having trouble or want extensions!

 ## Lecture